DLXPlugins/photo-block/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Released 2024-12-29
+* Bug fix: Fixed fatal JS error when block-level font-families are not set, which made inserting a caption impossible with some themes.

 = 1.0.7 =
 * Released 2024-12-25
 * Hot fix: Fix applied in 1.0.5 for fixing copying made images in URL mode upon rendering.